jrhy/kotlin-suspending-sequences/README.md

 # Why would I want it?

-A regular Kotlin sequence can't suspend to get items, so if you want to generate a sequence from a suspending network call.
+A regular Kotlin sequence can't suspend to get items, so if you want to generate a sequence from a suspending network call, this provides **satisfaction**.

 # What are alternatives?